Can Dogs Eat Pumpkin?

 However, if treats or any extra foods that are added to your dog’s food make up more than 10 percent of a dog’s daily calorie intake, this will lead to an unbalanced diet and could lead to health issues.
 The good news is that plain canned pumpkin only contains about 5 calories per tablespoon so one or a few tablespoons added to your dog’s diet (depending on her size) should not cause an issue.

 So how much pumpkin should you add to your dog’s food?
 You should start with about one tablespoon for small dogs and up to a half cup for a giant breed dog.
-Again, this recommendation is not based on any scientific evidence.
+This recommendation is based on recommended fiber intake based on your dog’s total daily recommended calories.
 If trying to use pumpkin for diarrhea or constipation you could slowly increase the amount within reason until the desired effect is seen.

 Can Dogs Eat Pumpkin Seeds?

 Pumpkin seeds can also be fed to dogs without a concern for toxicity.
 The concern with pumpkin seeds, however, is that they do contain a lot of calories per serving.
 While raw, cooked, or canned pumpkin is very low in calories, pumpkin seeds pack about 75 calories into a single tablespoon.
 High-calorie foods such as pumpkin seeds can very easily unbalance a dog’s diet and also lead to weight gain.
 In addition, commercial or home roasted pumpkin seeds will often contain added oils that contribute extra calories or sodium that can be harmful to dogs.

 So in general, unless fed as very occasional treats in very small quantities, pumpkin seeds should not be fed to dogs.